tegacodes/4003-senior-project-in-digital-media/dm4003_senior_project_syllabus.md

 ### COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS

-* Direct message Tega on Slack about logistics ONLY (so questions on when, where, how many?)
+* Direct message Tega on Slack about logistics (so questions on when, where, how many?).
+Please do not email, you will get a quicker response from me here.
 * Talk to me in person directly after class, during your status meeting, or set up an appointment about issues and problems.
 DO NOT email long conversations.
 (If your email turns into paragraphs that means you should be talking to me in person not emailing me.)

 ### STUDENT RESPONSIBILITIES

 * Schedule your time (keep a calendar of some sort)
-* Come to the weekly project critique on Wednesdays and your individual meetings on time.
+* Come to the project critiques on Wednesdays and your individual meetings on time.
 * Participate in project critiques and discussions.
 Be vocal.
 * Consult slack at least once a week for up to date info
-* Maintain a weekly, dedicated, project website
+* Maintain a weekly, dedicated, project website where you will post your weekly progress
 * **Back up your work constantly**
 * Complete all deliverables by their due dates
 * Action – do your absolute best